 The MHS Choir program is inviting you to an evening of beautiful music, all about time and how we choose to spend it.
 Tonight, Tuesday, 3/10, at 7:00pm in the MHS Auditorium.
 Hope to see you there! #MHSTheHighSchoolOfChoice

-9 days ago, Amy Kelly Johnson
+about 1 month ago, Amy Kelly Johnson

 1